ks465/yii2-utils/documents/helpers-genrators.md

   - `_view` has specific form fields for `status`, `created_at`, and `updated_at` attributes.

 + `giiCrudList`: Generates a typical CRUD similar to `yii\gii\generators\crud\Generator`.
++ `giiCrudRead`: Generates a read-only index with modal view page.
+There is not any actions for create, update, or delete records.
 + `giiCrudUser`: Generates an AJAX CRUD based on `giiCrudAjax` specially designed to manger user tables.
 + `giiCrudAuth`: Generates a normal CRUD based on `giiCrudList` for authentication tasks.
 This template has the option to generate form models (LoginForm, PasswordResetRequestForm, ResetPasswordForm, SignupForm) for authentication.